finsberg/IN1910_H22/book/docs/lectures/python/intro_to_oop.md

 ## Special Methods

-In Python, defining classes often involve implementing *special* methods, also known as *magic* methods.
+In Python, defining classes often involve implementing *special* methods, also known as *magic* methods (or dunder methods).
 These are methods we do not expect to call explicitly.
 Rather, we expect Python to call them for us as needed, depending on the situation.
 They are extremely useful to learn how to use, and they lead to elegant, understandable and usable code.
 Becoming adept at special methods is crucial if you want to make good Pythonic code.

 Special methods have specific names, so Python knows what to call.
-They all use *dunders*, meaning they have to leading and trailing underscores.
+They all use two leading and two trailing underscores.
 You have already seen an example of this, the constructor: `__init__`.

 ### The constructor (`__init__`)